michaeljota/ngrx-ducks/README.md

 ##### Extension: [Style 02-02](https://angular.io/guide/styleguide#style-02-02)

-*Consider* use conventional type names for store related code, including `actions`, `effects`, `reducer`, `selectors` and `dispatcher`.
+_Consider_ use conventional type names for store related code, including `actions`, `effect`, `reducer`, `selectors` and `facade`.

-*Why?* Those type names represents a duck.
+_Why?_ Those type names represents a duck.

 ### Service names

 ##### Extension: [Style 02-04](https://angular.io/guide/styleguide#style-02-04)

-*Avoid* naming files for store related services with the `.service` suffix.
+_Avoid_ naming files for store related services with the `.service` suffix.

-*Why?* Consistency with the duck naming, and the Style 02-02 [*extension*]
+_Why?_ Consistency with the duck naming, and the Style 02-02 [*extension*]

-### Angular *NgModule* names
+### Angular _NgModule_ names

 ##### Extension: [Style 02-12](https://angular.io/guide/styleguide#style-02-12)

-*Do* suffix the name a Store module with `StoreModule`.
+_Do_ suffix the name a Store module with `StoreModule`.

-*Do* end the file name of a Store module with `-store.module`.
+_Do_ end the file name of a Store module with `-store.module`.

 ### Interfaces

 ##### Extension [Style 03-03](https://angular.io/guide/styleguide#style-03-03)

-*Avoid* declaring the states of the store and reducers as an interface.

-*Consider* declaring the state of the store and reducers as a class.
+_Consider_ declaring the state of the store and reducers as a class.

-*Consider* using the class properties to initialize the states.
+_Consider_ using the class properties to initialize the states.

-*Do* initialize the state creating a new instance of the class inside a new object using spread operator.
+_Do_ initialize the state creating a new instance of the class inside a new object using spread operator.

-*Why?* Using spread operator ensures that you are initializing the state as a POJO.
+_Why?_ Using spread operator ensures that you are using a serializable object.

-*Why?* Angular Compiler needs to statically analyze the code.

-*Why?* You make sure you initiate all the state properties.
+_Why?_ Initialize all the state properties.

-*Why?* Reduce the boilerplate code.
+_Why?_ Reduce the boilerplate code.

 ```typescript
 // Avoid